-Fights can happen in a variety of locations ranging from back alleys to carefully-staged enterprises.
+Fights can happen in a variety of locations ranging from back alleys to private properties.
 Fights typically take place in a 14-20 square-foot pit designed to contain the animals.
 Fights can last just a few minutes or several hours, and both animals may suffer injuries including puncture wounds, lacerations, blood loss, crushing injuries and broken bones.
 Although fights are not usually to the death, many dogs succumb to their injuries later, and losing dogs are often discarded, killed or brutally executed as part of the “sport.”

 Dogfighting is often associated with other forms of criminal activity including illegal gambling and possession of drugs and firearms.
 By our estimate, there are tens of thousands of dogfighters in the U.S., forcing hundreds of thousands of dogs to train, fight, and suffer every year.